 Each group will deliver two PowerPoint presentations to the class.
 The first presentation will focus on the Written Program Plan's site location.
-This first presentation should cover the "who, what, when, where, why, and how" of the site location.
+This first presentation should cover the "who, what, when, where, why, and how of the Written Program Plan.